-Level 2 CE.
+Level 2 CE

-KYCOM requires the Level 2 CE examinations be taken after successful completion of Level 1 and Years One, Two, and Three of osteopathic medical education, which includes successful completion of all core rotations.
-Upon successful completion of COMLEX- USA Level 1, NBOME will notify students of their eligibility to schedule their COMLEX-USA Level 2 examinations.
-All students are required to take both Level 2 CE examinations between the start of the fourth year and November 1st of the fourth year of study.
-Failure to take the exams prior to November 1st of the fourth year will result in a referral to the P&M Committee for consideration of disciplinary action.
+KYCOM requires the Level 2 CE examination to be taken after successful completion of Level 1 and years one, two, and three of osteopathic medical education, which includes successful completion of all core/required rotations and the CAPSTONE course.
+Upon successful completion of COMLEX- USA Level 1, the NBOME will notify students of their eligibility to schedule their COMLEX-USA Level 2 examinations.
+An approved form of the COMSAE will be required for all students to take prior to their COMLEX exam date; a minimum score of 450 is required for students to sit for COMLEX.
+A score below 450 will require the student to meet with the Director of Educational Support to develop an individualized study plan in OST 899 to meet KYCOM graduation requirements.
+All students must take the Level 2 CE examination between the start of the fourth year and December 1st of the fourth year of study.
+Failure to take the exams prior to December 1st of the fourth year will result in a referral to the Academic Progress Committee for consideration of disciplinary action.